If your child is new to volleyball and/or does not play club volleyball, then summer can be a great time to explore the many options for playing.

 If your child does want to play volleyball, then sand or grass doubles/triples is a great option.
-While still volleyball, it loads the joints and muscles differently than the indoor game.
+While still teaching all of skills of volleyball, it loads the joints and muscles differently than the indoor game.
 It also forces you to be a better overall player because there is less specialization.
 There still can be benefits in attending a quality indoor camp/clinic during the summer.
 Just don't overdue it.

 When compared to regular indoor volleyball, outdoor volleyball (grass or sand) has some distinct advantages:

 Many of these benefits come from the fact that outdoor volleyball is typically played with fewer players per side (2v2, 3v3, 4v4) when compared to regular indoor volleyball (6v6).
 That means that players have more opportunities to play the ball and they are forced to play all positions (defense, setter, and hitter).